kkjasoncheung/simple_cms/README.md

 Some app features the use of :

-  CRUD actions, form validations, encryption using the bcrypt-gem, the use of various association types(such as many to many, many to one, join tables, etc.), rails helpers, asset pipelining, utilizing databses(mySQL), implementing user authenetication and managing user access, forms, partials, helpers, generating and running migrations, etc.
+  CRUD actions, form validations, encryption using the bcrypt-gem, the use of various association types(such as many to many, many to one, join tables, etc.), rails helpers, asset pipelining, utilizing and manipulating tables and records in mySQL databse, implementing user authenetication and managing user access, forms, partials, helpers, generating and running migrations, etc.